nmwsharp/polyscope-docs/cpp/source/features/ground_and_shadows.md

     Default: `GroundPlaneMode::TileReflection`.

-Some more details: the ground plane is automatically WORDS away whenever the scene is viewed from underneath the ground, and also WORDS away in the distance far from the scene, as determined by the scene bounding box.
-Shadows are properly transparent, exporting a [screenshotWORDSfeatures/screenshots) with transparency will set `alpha = options::shadowDarkness` values for shadowed areas, and set `alpha=0` for unshadowed parts of the ground plane.
+Some more details: the ground plane is automatically faded away whenever the scene is viewed from underneath the ground, and also faded away in the distance far from the scene, as determined by the scene bounding box.
+Shadows are properly transparent, exporting a [screenshot]([[url.prefix]]/features/screenshots) with transparency will set `alpha = options::shadowDarkness` values for shadowed areas, and set `alpha=0` for unshadowed parts of the ground plane.

 The `options::shadowBlurIters` and `options::shadowDarkness` parameters below adjust the visual appearance of soft shadows for `GroundPlaneMode::ShadowOnly`.